Paducah Artist-in-Residence Program

 Residents are paid a monthly stipend of $500 dependent upon the length of their stay.
 The cost of rent and utilities are covered entirely by the program.
 Transportation, materials, food, and additional expenses are the responsibility of the artist.

 Candidates are reviewed and recommended by a selection committee of community arts professionals.
 The committee is looking for candidates who will enhance the program, especially those who are open to new ideas and who are looking to be actively engaged with the local community.
 There are no specific educational requirements to be considered for the program.
 Emerging and established visual artists are encouraged to apply.
-The residency program is open to those working in the field of visual arts, including performance and video art.

 Please direct inquiries to: